danmux/floe/README.md

 * `args`    - An array of command line arguments - for simple arguments these can be included space delimited in the `cmd` or `shell` lines, if there are quote enclosed arguments then use this args array.
 * `sub-dir` - The sub directory (relative to the run workspace) to execute the command in.
 * `env`     - ([]string) - In the form of key=value environment variable to be set in the context of the command being executed.

+#### fetch

+Downloads and caches a file from the web.

+Options:

+* `url`           - The URL to get the file from.
+* `checksum`      - The checksum to validate the file.
+* `checksum-algo` - What algorithm to use to compute the checksum `sha256`, `sha1` or `md5` are supported.
+* `location`      - Where to link the file once downloaded - can use `{{ws}}` substitution.
+Relative paths will be relative to the workspace folder for the run.
+If no location is given it will be linked to the root of the workspace.
+If the location ends in `/` (or `\` on some systems) then the file will be named as the download name, but moved to the location specified.

 Development
 -----------